Visit the Advising Office!

 - And much more to help you develop the tools for you to take charge of your own success!

 In your first semester, get to know the planning tools available to you.

 - Sample PSYC B.A., PSYC B.S., and NSCI B.S.
-Pathways — these documents offer one potential sequence of courses.
+4-year plans — these documents offer one potential sequence of courses.
 Use them as templates to plan your own semesters!

 Courses Search — the list of courses offered in upcoming semester and sessions, and to see the number of seats still available